KrithikaPadmashali/KrithikaPadmashali/README.md

 - 👀 I’m interested in programming and AI/ML
 - 🌱 I’m currently learning python language
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me linkden
+- 📫 How to reach me linkedIn
 - 😄 Pronouns: she /her
 - ⚡ Fun fact: i was a biology student